AChezick/Capstone2/README.md

 #### One Hot Encoding & Imputing

-#### Categorical and Imputation
+#### Categorical Features and Imputation

 I used one hot enocding on several of the categorical features.

-Nearly 23,500 patients were missing the Camp Location, which was anonymized with letters.
-However, I was able to use the primary key to link a patient with a camp.
-Then, using sets, I was able to confirm that each camp ID is only associated with a certain city value.
-Therefore, I was able to backtrack and impute missing city values for each patient.

-To avoid co-lineraity, I imputed only 1 value for one feature: Employeer Category (i.e. Job Type) Several of the models reported 9999.0 - as a  result from a one-hot encoding.
+Given that most patients had many missing values To avoid co-lineraity, I imputed only 1 value for one feature: Employeer Category (i.e. Job Type) Several of the models reported 9999.0 - as a  result from a one-hot encoding.

 ---